zachvalenta/jvns.ca/content/post/2016-10-10-what-even-is-a-container.markdown

 ```

 This process 14121 (regular namespace) is process 3 in my new PID namespace.
 So they're two views on the same thing, but one is a lot more restricted.

+### entering the namespace of another program

+Also you can enter the namespace of another running program!
+You do this with a command called `nsenter`.
+I think this is how `docker exec` works?
+Maybe?

 ### cgroups: resource limits